 Workshops

-• Teamwork: Understand the importance of teamwork and learn techniques that could be useful at the workplace.
+• Teamwork: We will explore the importance of teamwork and learn techniques that could be useful at the workplace.
 Teamwork is examined because it is an important part of learning how to adapt to any workplace setting.
-(February 7)
+(October 22, 1:30-4:00)

-• Decision Making: Decision making is a valuable tool while job hunting and at a new job.
+• Decision Making and Problem Solving: Decision making is a valuable tool while job hunting and at a new job.
 We will examine how we make decisions and how that relates to making choices about work.
-(March 7)
+(December 3, 1:30-4:00)

 For more information please contact